Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Skein algebras of unpunctured marked surfaces for sl3

-It is easy to see that the $\mathfrak{sl}_3$-skein relations, boundary $\mathfrak{sl}_3$-skein relations, and the boundary fixing isotopy realize the following \emph{Reidemeister moves} (R0), (R2), (R3), (R4) and (bR). \begin{definition}[Reidemeister moves]
+It is easy to see that the $\mathfrak{sl}_3$-skein relations, boundary $\mathfrak{sl}_3$-skein relations, and the boundary fixing isotopy realize the following \emph{Reidemeister moves} (R1'), (R2), (R3), (R4) and (bR). \begin{dfn}[Reidemeister moves]